-Health Requirements and Documentation Required A Physical Exa mination is required (within the past year) $-1$ time only at admission.
-Measles, One of the following is required: Mumps, 2 vaccinations

-Rubella (MMR) OR Positive antibody titer (any result documented by a medical professional) OR Signed declination waiver on school form.
+Health Requirements and Documentation Required A Physical Ex amination is required (within the past year) -1 time only at admission.
+Measles, Mumps, Rubella (MMR) One of the following is required: 2 vaccinations OR Positive antibody titer (any result documented by a medical professional) OR Signed declination waiver on school form.
 If your series is in process, submit where you are in the series, and new alerts will be created for you to complete the series.
 If your titer was negative or equivocal, new alerts will be created for you to repeat the series.
 Varicella (Chicken Pox) One of the following is required: 2 vaccinations OR Positive antibody titer (any result documented by a medical professional) OR Medically documented or self-reported history of disease (date of disease required) OR Signed declination waiver on school form.
 If your series is in process, submit where you are in the series, and new alerts will be created for you to complete the series.

+If your tites was possible on souther all sources lands will be seen to be

+If your titer was negative or equivocal, new alerts will be created for you to

+repeat the series.

+One of the following is required:

+3 vaccinations

+OR

+Positive antibody titer (any result documented by a medical professional)

+OR

-If your titer was negative or equivocal, new alerts will be created for you to repeat the series.
-Hepatitis B One of the following is required: 3 vaccinations OR Positive antibody titer (any result documented by a medical professional) OR Signed declination waiver on school form.
-If your series is in process, submit where you are in the series, and new alerts will be created for you to complete the series.
-If your titer was negative or equivocal, new alerts will be created for you to repeat the series.
+Hepatitis B Signed declination waiver on school form.

+If your series is in process, submit where you are in the series, and new alerts

-Tuberculosis (TB) One of the following completed within the past 12 months is required: 2 step TB skin test (administered 1-3 weeks apart) OR 2 consecutive annual tests (administered 10-12 months apart, with the most recent administered within the past 12 months) OR QuantiFERON Gold blood test (lab report required) OR T-Spot blood test (lab report required) OR IGRA blood test (lab report required) OR If positive results, submit a clear chest x-ray (lab report required) ALONG WITH physician clearance documented on letterhead following positive results.
-The renewal date will be set for 1 year.
-Upon renewal, one of the following is required: 1 step TB skin test OR QuantiFERON Gold blood test (lab report required) OR T-Spot blood test (lab report required) OR IGRA blood test (lab report required) OR If previous positive results, physician clearance documented on letterhead following positive results will be required.
-Tetanus, Diphtheria, & Pertussis (Tdap) One of the following is required: Tetanus, Diphtheria, & Pertussis (TdaP) vaccination administered within the past 10 years OR Signed declination waiver on school form.
-The renewal date will be set for 10 years from the administered date or declination date.
-Influenza (Flu) One of the following is required: Documentation of a flu vaccine administered during the current flu season (September-March) OR Signed declination waiver on school form.
+will be created for you to complete the series.

+If your titer was negative or equivocal, new alerts will be created for you to

+repeat the series.

+One of the following completed within the past 12 months is required:

+2 step TB skin test (administered 1-3 weeks apart)

+OR

+2 consecutive annual tests (administered 10-12 months apart, with the most

+recent administered within the past 12 months)

+OR

+QuantiFERON Gold blood test (lab report required)

+OR

+T-Spot blood test (lab report required)

+OR

+IGRA blood test (lab report required)

+OR

+If positive results, submit a clear chest x-ray (lab report required) ALONG

+Tuberculosis WITH physician clearance documented on letterhead following positive results.

+(TB) The renewal date will be set for 1 year.

+() Upon renewal, one of the following is required:

+1 step TB skin test

+OR

+QuantiFERON Gold blood test (lab report required)

+OR

+T-Spot blood test (lab report required)

+OR

+IGRA blood test (lab report required

+OR

+-

+If previous positive results, physician clearance documented on letterhead

+following positive results will be required.

+One of the following is required:

+Tetanus, Tetanus, Diphtheria, & Pertussis (TDaP) vaccination administered within the

+Diphtheria, & past 10 years

+Pertussis (Tdap) OR

+- creasors (raup) Signed declination waiver on school form.

+The renewal date will be set for 10 years from the administered date or

+declination date.

+Influenza (Flu) One of the following is required:

+Documentation of a flu vaccine administered during the current flu season

+(September-March)

+OR

+Signed declination waiver on school form.

 The renewal date will be set for 10/31 of the following flu season.

+COVID One of the following is required:

-COVID One of the following is required: COVID Vaccination OR Acceptable waiver from clinical agencies.
-I •
+One of the following is required.

+COVID Vaccination OR Acceptable waiver from clinical agencies.

-Students who are out of compliance with the above health requirements will be removed from attending their clinical(s) until they have uploaded current documentation to CastleBranch.
+Students who are out of compliance with the above health requirements will be removed from attending their clinical(s) until they have provided evidence to CSON and to Clinical Agencies.

-11.1b Pre-Licensure Programs: Immuno-Suppression and Nursing Students
+11.1b Pre-Licensure Programs Requirement: Immuno-Suppression and Nursing Students